takentui/authorization_types/README.md

 poetry run pytest tests/test_auth_handlers.py -v
 ```

-## How Basic Auth Works

-1. Client includes an `Authorization` header with the format: `Basic <base64-encoded-credentials>`
-2. The base64-encoded part is the string `username:password`
-3. FastAPI decodes and validates these credentials
-4. If valid, the request proceeds; otherwise, a 401 Unauthorized response is returned

-For a detailed explanation of the authentication process, see the [detailed documentation](docs/basic_auth_explained.md).

 ## Security Considerations

-- **ALWAYS use HTTPS in production** - Basic auth sends credentials encoded (not encrypted)
+- **ALWAYS use HTTPS in production** - Authentication sends credentials that must be protected
 - Don't hardcode credentials; use environment variables or a secure vault
-- Consider using more secure methods (OAuth2, JWT) for production systems
-- Basic auth is simple but has limitations (no token expiration, no granular permissions)
+- In production, use a persistent session store (Redis, database) instead of in-memory storage
+- Set appropriate cookie security options (httpOnly, secure, sameSite)

 ## License